Kalp0101/ECE-428-Final-Project/README.md

    - Potentially replace the speaker with an arm-mounted turret that aims and shoots a laser at a target seen by the camera.
 Reference for that: [https://www.youtube.com/watch?v=a_UiYOO-Sd](https://youtu.be/a_UiYOO-Sdw?si=PaePHdlF61jSJcpm)

 ## UPDATE 1/27/2026 -> SHIFTING TO A NEW PROJECT
+Dr.Choi has a tough time remembering people's names.
+This project aims to address that by giving him a wearable device that performs the grueling task of remembering names and faces for him.

+An onboard microphone detects inputs for the voice controls.
+A specific phrase can be spoken to begin scanning the person's face.
+Once sufficiently scanned,the speaker output plays a sound to indicate the completed scan and prompts the user to assign a name to the face and saves the name and face to an onboard database.

+Next,the facial recognition will be able to detect whether the person the camera is looking at is someone from the database or unknown.
+If they are saved in the database,the user can use the voice commands to ask the device to read their name out loud to identify them.

+2 Inputs:
+voice commands and camera.

+2 Outputs:
-Facial Recognition, use voice controls.
-When greeting someone, read and save their face, then be able to read their name out loud when they are on your screen.
-2 input voice commands and camera.
-2 Outputs speaker when reading name and the saved file of the person's name.
+speaker when reading name and the saved file of the person's name.

 - API calls to phone for the processing?